-- Make local land use authority explicit in the reconductoring of transmission lines to enshrine in statute the need for renovation, rebuilding, or reconditioning of transmission lines to go through the local land use application process. - Add "expedite as practicable" in section 13 to maintain the intent of encouraging local governments to expedite while acknowledging that there are practical constraints limiting how much the process can or should be expedited. - Make local government site approval explicit regarding Class VI injection wells to clarify the authority of local governments in this section and ensure protection of the local government authority to make land use decisions that consider local needs and priorities.
+- Make local land use authority explicit in the reconductoring of transmission lines to enshrine in statute the need for renovation, rebuilding, or reconditioning of transmission lines to go through the local land use application process. - Add "expedite as practicable" in section 13 to maintain the intent of encouraging local governments to expedite while acknowledging that there are practical constraints limiting how much the process can - or should - be expedited. - Make local government site approval explicit regarding Class VI injection wells to clarify the authority of local governments in this section and ensure protection of the local government authority to make land use decisions that consider local needs and priorities.

-CCI remains interested in discussing a commitment by the state to help local governments deal with the byproducts of the technology that would be used to achieve higher GHG reduction targets sooner.
+CCI remains interested in discussing state recognition of the importance of supporting local governments as they deal with decommissioning costs of the technology that will be used to achieve the statewide GHG reduction targets.

-SB23-016 passed the Senate Transportation & Energy Committee and now in the Senate Finance Committee, where its hearing has been scheduled for Tuesday, February 21st.
+SB23-016 passed the Senate Finance Committee and will now be heard in the Senate Appropriation Committee.